fionncur/IDStools/docs/migration.md

 summary/global_quantities/ip/source ← "EFIT" for AUG pulses, "JFIT" for JET pulses
 ```

-Unlike plain string sources (which go into the reference entry), a dict source
-is resolved per pulse against the pulse's machine name and written into the
+A dict source is resolved per pulse against the pulse's machine name and written
-**pulse IDS**.
+into the pulse IDS.
 Machines not present as keys are silently skipped.
 A
 `summary/machine` mapping row is required; the script raises at load if none
 exists and a dict source is in use.